MostafaRastegar/mr-frontend-interview/RENDERING/README.md

 - A seamless and smooth user experience when navigating the website.
 - Better search engine ranking as page loading speed is a ranking factor.

-18. Explain the importance of using asynchronous loading for scripts and styles.
+18. Explain the importance of using asynchronous loading for scripts and styles.<br>
     Using asynchronous loading for scripts and styles is important because it prevents them from blocking the rendering of the web page.
 When scripts or styles are loaded synchronously (render-blocking), the browser must wait for them to download and execute before continuing to render the page.
 Asynchronous loading allows the browser to continue rendering the page while scripts and styles load in the background, improving page loading speed and user experience.

 19. How do you optimize CSS and JS files using minification and compression?<br>